webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 ### Tooling

-The basic tools used to run and manage our monorepo are [yarn](https://yarnpkg.com/) and [lerna](https://lerna.js.org/).
+The main tool used to run and manage our monorepo is [yarn](https://yarnpkg.com/).
 There is an [in-depth article about managing a monorepo](https://doppelmutzi.github.io/monorepo-lerna-yarn-workspaces/) with Lerna and different package managers, so take a look at it if you're interested.

 We let `yarn` manage the workspaces and we use `lerna` to publish packages and run commands across workspaces.
 In `monorepo` lingo, a `workspace` is a single package.